dumbmatter/dumbmatter.com/src/posts/favorite-hip-hop-albums-2010s.md

 ### Honorable mention

 * **$uicideboy$ & Germ - DirtierNastier$uicide** - The Boys have a lot of good tracks, but IMHO no cohesive great album.
-So I'm putting this LP here, because even though it's short, it's awesome.
+So I'm putting this EP here, because even though it's short, it's awesome.
 Especially [Here We Go Again](https://www.youtube.com/watch?v=MgxRLHmu2HA).

 * **Juicy J - Highly Intoxicated** - Related to above... my biggest problem with the $uicideboy$ is that they just aren't very good rappers.
 I love the production though.
-So here we have a mixtape by Juicy J produced, largely, by the $suicideboy$?
+So here we have a mixtape by Juicy J produced largely by the $suicideboy$?
 That's my shit.

 * **Lil Peep - Come Over When You're Sober, Pt.
 1** - Peep is another guy who I don't think has a great album, but has a ton of tracks I love.
 I'm listing this project rather than another because [Benz Truck](https://www.youtube.com/watch?v=3rkJ3L5Ce80) is what got me into Peep.